f5businessdevelopment/bdOtelLab/docs/ex1.md

 <img src= "../images/Picture11.png" width="650">

 To test the application, you can select and open the link provided in the terminal window as illustrated above or you can navigate to Google Chrome located on the desktop.
-With Chrome opened, open a new tab and navigate to the application's published endpoint -  http://10.1.10.4.
+With Chrome opened, open a new tab and navigate to the application's endpoint, (published via NGINX Plus) -  http://10.1.10.4.

 <img src="../images/Picture12.png">